Michael Brosseau Player Props: Brewers vs. Padres

 Looking to place a prop bet on Michael Brosseau?
 Check out what's available at BetMGM and sign up with this link!

-- Brosseau hit .255 with four doubles, six home runs and 14 walks.
+- Brosseau is batting .300 with a double, two home runs and two walks.

+- Brosseau enters this game on a five-game hitting streak.
+During his last games, he's hitting .353 with two homers.

+- In five of six games this season, Brosseau has had at least one hit, including one game with multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.